Jorgecmartins/ctf-write-up/ASIS-2018/README.md

 The string used was /bin//sh.
 ```
-Note: We probably could use just sh and the result would be the same but much more simpler and easy.
+Note: We probably could use just "sh" and the result would be the same but much more simpler and easy.
 ```

 Then we simply need to write in "0x0804A030" the address of the string "0x0804A020"